Medicare Coverage Related to Investigational Device Exemption (IDE) Studies

 - The study protocol describes the method and timing of release of results on all pre-specified outcomes, including release of negative outcomes and that the release should be hastened if the study is terminated early.

 - The study protocol must describe how Medicare beneficiaries may be affected by the device under investigation, and how the study results are or are not expected to be generalizable to the Medicare beneficiary population.
 Generalizability to populations eligible for Medicare due to age, disability, or other eligibility status must be explicitly described.

-- FDA approval letter of the Category A or Category B IDE.
-(CMS will review a submission with a conditional FDA approval letter; however, please submit the final FDA approval letter to CMS at firstname.lastname@example.org.)
+- The complete FDA approval letter of the Category A or Category B IDE (including any enclosures).
+(CMS will review a submission with a conditional FDA approval letter; however, please submit the final FDA approval letter to CMS at email@example.com.)